+86 1510-529-7925 [email protected]

 This lens tends to sleep a lot on my Nikon F2.
 The Nikon F2 is my favorite camera to use outside of work so the 50mm lens gets lots of exercise.

-So how does this lens render?
+So, how does this lens render?
 There are so many rumors about this lens.
-Some people say it is soft when shot wide open, some people say it is the sharpest Nikkor lens at F2, other people say the lens is ghosty and flairs wide open, no one seems to have the same opinion on this lens.
-All I can do is give you my impression of the lens and tell you why I use this lens a lot.
+Some people say it is soft when shot wide open, some people say it is the sharpest Nikkor lens at f/2, and other people say the lens is ghosty and flares wide open.
+No one seems to have the same opinion on this lens.
+All I can do is give you my impression of the lens and tell you why I use it a lot.

 DSC_1573-Edit-1024x683 Nikon 50mm f/1.2 AIS Review

-Shooting this lens wide open is a challenge, and so many people say that the lens is soft, but I disagree somewhat with this statement.
-The lens is not tack sharp at 1.2f but it is sharp enough.
-I think most people who complain about this lens being soft at 1.2 have simply missed focus.
-Your depth of field is so shallow that when shooting at f1.2, that even swaying at your hips a little when shooting will be enough to shift the focus plane.
-You have got to be very still when using this lens.
-I find that I get my sharpest results from this lens when using it with my Fuji XE3 and using focus peaking.
+Shooting this lens wide open is a challenge, and many people say that the lens is soft, but I somewhat disagree with this statement.
+The lens is not tack sharp at f/1.2, but it is sharp enough.
+I think most people who complain about this lens being soft at f/1.2 have simply missed focus.
+Your depth of field is so shallow when shooting at f/1.2 that even swaying at your hips a little can shift the focus plane.
+You have to be very still when using this lens.
+I find that I get my sharpest results from this lens when using it with my Fuji XE3 and utilizing focus peaking.
 That way, I can tell exactly where my focus points are at all times.
-So my impression of this lens wide open is that the lens is sharp enough but when shooting this lesson wide open, you will find the magic that the lens offers to so many people.
-The lens has a nice 3D pop and creates some nice separation for the subject as the background melts away.
+My impression of this lens wide open is that it is sharp enough, but when shooting this lens wide open, you will find the magic that it offers to so many people.
+The lens has a nice 3D pop and creates pleasant separation for the subject as the background melts away.

 DSC_1573-Edit-1024x683 Nikon 50mm f/1.2 AIS Review